wikukarno/buanacoding/content/blog/go/understanding-loops-in-go-for-range-break-and-continue-explained.md

 keywords: ["Go", "loops", "for", "range", "break", "continue", "programming"]
 faq:
   - question: "How do I iterate over slices and maps idiomatically?"
     answer: "Use for range.
 For slices you get index and value; for maps you get key and value.
-Remember that map iteration order is randomized—don’t rely on ordering."
+Remember that map iteration order is randomized--don’t rely on ordering."
   - question: "Why do goroutines capture the loop variable unexpectedly?"
     answer: "The range variable is reused on each iteration.
 Create a local copy inside the loop (v := v) before launching a goroutine to capture the correct value."
   - question: "When should I use break vs continue?"
     answer: "Use break to exit the loop entirely, continue to skip to the next iteration.
-For nested loops, consider labels to break a specific outer loop—but use them sparingly."
+For nested loops, consider labels to break a specific outer loop--but use them sparingly."
   - question: "How do I loop over strings safely with Unicode?"
     answer: "Use for range to iterate over runes, not bytes.
 This ensures multi-byte UTF-8 characters are handled correctly."
   - question: "Any performance tips for loops in Go?"